sts10/lemire_nearly_divisionless_random/readme.markdown

 ### Do these shortcuts matter to the Rust compiler?

-While all three of these shortcuts may speed up runtime when writing C, in Rust a Mastodon friend contends that only the second one, the one we use to calculate `floor` faster, speeds things up.
+While all three of these changes to the C code may speed up runtime, in Rust a Mastodon friend contends that only the second one, the one we use to calculate `floor` faster, speeds things up.
 The other two shortcuts are optimizations that the Rust compiler knows to do for you.

+Of course, we're still getting the "speed up" that Lemire creatively uses -- it's just that we can leave the Rust code as the more readable `m / 256` rather than the more opaque `m >> 8`.

-However, in the nature of good fun, I'm going to leave all three "shortcuts" in the function we'll call `roll_using_lemire_fast`.
-We'll soon be replacing it with another version that emphasizes readability.
+All that said, in the nature of good fun, I'm going to leave all three "shortcuts" in the function we'll call `roll_using_lemire_fast`.
+We'll soon be writing a new version that emphasizes readability.

 ## Benchmarking

-Time for the true test: Seeing if my beautifully named `roll_using_lemire_fast` function was fast.
+Time for the true test: Seeing if my beautifully named `roll_using_lemire_fast` function is faster than the "traditional" rejection method.

 To test it, I figured I'd benchmark it against (a) that "traditional" rejection method we described above and, more for fun, (b) [Rust's Rand library](https://github.com/rust-random/rand).
 (Though, as noted above, it's unclear to me if the Rand crate already incorporates which of Lemire's ideas.)